 SE 2050

-We currently are working on our 2023 Embodied Carbon Action Plan (ECAP) as part of the firm’s ongoing participation in the Structural Engineering Institute’s (SEI) SE 2050 Commitment program.
+We completed our 2023 Embodied Carbon Action Plan (ECAP) as part of the firm’s ongoing participation in the Structural Engineering Institute’s (SEI) SE 2050 Commitment program and are now an SE 2050 signatory firm!
 We joined SE 2050 in 2023, pledging to work toward reducing embodied carbon in structural design projects to net zero by the year 2050.